 How to Increase Your Privacy (and Legal Compliance) Budget with Legal Math.

-menagerie of different skills, resources and creativity to achieve effective outcomes.
+The art and science of privacy and legal compliance risk management is a complex one, often requiring a menagerie of different skills, resources and creativity to achieve effective outcomes.
 Two key challenges loom for practitioners on a day-to-day basis:

 • Getting enough stakeholder engagement to take necessary actions to achieve required outcomes, and

-there is a strategic imperative for innovation and growth.
+The above can often come into conflict with the organizational culture, particularly where there is a strategic imperative for innovation and growth.
 AI initiatives for example usually involve extrapolation of a vast amount of data subject to regulatory mandates, to generate meaningful results.
-With increasingly complex legislative frameworks operating across the globe, the administrative burden has also experienced exponential growth.
+With increasingly complex legislative frameworks operating across the globe, the administrative burden has never been greater, relative to the available resources.

 Getting a Bigger Piece of the Budget Pie

-a typical organization is increasing its spend on security at a rate of 8-12% per year.
+Privacy and legal compliance professionals should look across the table and ask why colleagues in cybersecurity (who have similar challenges) are doing a lot better.
+According to Gartner [1], a typical organization is increasing its spend on security at a rate of 8-12% per year.
 Privacy teams on the other hand are facing budget cuts, with more than half of privacy professionals expecting budget cuts in 2026 [2].

-reason.
-Privacy (and regulatory updates) discuss the nuances of changes to the regulatory mechanisms and/or provisions, with its impact often in relation to managing compliance within the bounds of such a change.
+Anyone who has kept an eye on both industries will notice a stark difference between how the industries are reported or discussed in news articles - hinting at the underlying reason.
+Privacy (and regulatory updates) often discuss the nuances of changes to the regulatory mechanisms and/or provisions, with its impact often in relation to managing compliance within the bounds of such a change.
 Cybersecurity articles on the hand cite stats, stats and more stats - on everything from business budgets and industry segments, to investment category breakdowns.

 The stark difference points to the laser focus cybersecurity professionals have on the business.
 In particular: